Door Entry Systems

 Domestic Premises - Do you know who is knocking on your door?
 Or a loved one’s door?

 Domestic door entry systems are becoming more popular as they become cheaper.
-Opening the door to a stranger is an act of trust; but undesirable people do get through open front doors, either by force or because particularly, elderly people or children, may not resolute enough to ask them to go away.
+Opening the door to a stranger is an act of trust; but undesirable people do get through open front doors, either by force or because in particular, elderly people or children, may not be assertive enough to ask them to go away.
 A simple door entry system enabling more vulnerable people to interrogate and inspect visitors leaves the occupant in control.
-These can also work from anywhere in the house, so frail residents do not have to get up and down to answer the door.
+These can also work from anywhere in the house, or remotely, so frail residents do not have to get up and down to answer the door.
 Stopping an unwanted visitor from getting in is a lot easier than getting them out.

 Security within buildings

 Restricting access to different areas of buildings can be an important security consideration.
-This may be to keep people safe, or information, or other valuable assets.
+This may be to keep people, information or other valuable assets secure.
 It also protects people in other ways, because you will know who has been where if crime occurs.

 NOTE: you must NEVER secure a premises such that occupants cannot escape from a fire.
 Door locking systems can be fail open or fail safe, meaning that if the power fails, they can either release, or stay locked, depending on their purpose.
 Most can be opened mechanically from the inside, to get out in an emergency.
 The surveyor will discuss these issues with you.